dwgb93/TEI_WildfireSpread/README.md

 1. Sklearn classifiers: Logistic Regression and Random Forest
 2. Keras: Convolutional Neural Network.

 Precision indicates the fraction of our fire predictions that are accurate whereas recall gives the fraction of the actual fires that are correctly predicted.
-The area under the precision–recall curve provides a more effective metric for imbalanced binary classification since the dataset mostly contained no fire.
+The area under the precision–recall curve (AUC) provides a more effective metric for imbalanced binary classification since the dataset mostly contained no fire.

 The precision, recall, and area under the precision-recall curve rates of the models are given in the table below.